cfe84/markarousel/README.md

 Markarousel is a drop-in plugin that creates a simple image carousel on an HTML page generated using Markdown.
+It can be used on any HTML list as well.

 ![A picture of the demo](./img/demo.png)